Lookuz/AI-For-Cloud-Optimization/README.md

 - `rf_tuning.py`: Script for developing, training and tuning RandfomForestRegressor
 - `svr_tuning.py`: Script for developing, training and tuning SVR(RBF Kernel)
 - `gbr_tuning.py`: Script for developing, training and tuning GradientBoostingRegressor

+Results from hyperparameter tuning using `skopt` are also saved in a compressed file format(.z)

+- `xgb_bo_res.z`: Results from hyperparameter tuning on XGBRegressor
+- `cb_bo_res.z`: Results from hyperparameter tuning on CatBoostRegressor
+- `rf_bo_res.z`: Results from hyperparameter tuning on RandomForestRegressor
+- `svr_bo_res.z`: Results from hyperparameter tuning on SVR(RBF)
+- `gbr_bo_res.z`: Results from hyperparameter tuning on GradientBoostingRegressor

 ## Dependencies